ChirikjianLab/cfc-collision/README.md

 cmake .. && make
 ```

-**Note**
-By default, the test and benchmark scripts are built if the correct external libraries are installed and found.
+**Note**: By default, the test and benchmark scripts are built if the correct external libraries are installed and found.
 To disable testing, add argument in the cmake step
 ```sh
 cmake -DBUILD_TESTING=off ../
 ```